auwsmit/vim-spear/README.md

 " (enable this to be more Harpoon-like) let g:spear_quit_on_save = 0

-" always save when the list menu changes let g:spear_save_on_change = 0
+" always save when the list menu text changes,
+" convenient but dangerous
+let g:spear_save_on_change = 0

 " cycle with the previous/next maps
 let g:spear_next_prev_cycle = 0

+" use floating window intead of split window
+" (neovim only)
+let g:spear_use_floating_window = 1

 " convert backslashes to forward slashes
 " (windows only)